Ekitji/siem/README.md

 `What Microsoft should do is to add the <SecurityDescriptor> element to the event code 4698.
 When exporting a scheduled task manually gives you the SecurityDescriptor value in the exported XML but not in the event code itself.`
 ##### Registry Hive
 - HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tree\<TaskPath>\<TaskName>
-Inside that key, you’ll find a value named SD showing Binary format of the SDDL
+Inside that key, you’ll find a value named SD showing Binary format of the SDDL for the Scheduled task where you can look for to find misconfigured ACL for the task it self.

 ## Prerequisites
 Well configured SYSMON config to catch events that are of interest, like event.code 1, 7, 11.